wavemotion-dave/ColecoDS/README.md

 * Major rework of the CreatiVision driver for much improved compatibility and loading of BASIC listings.
 * New CreatiVision keypad/keyboard overlay with stylings from 1981!
 * Swap out bloated printf/sprintf for embedded versions.
-* Added screen snapshot by holding L+R buttons while in-game.
+* Added screen snapshot by holding L+R+Y buttons while in-game.
 * Other cleanups as time permitted.

 V8.0: 28-Jun-2023 by wavemotion-dave